Back to Blog

 DOJ Accredited Representative • 15+ years experience

-Downey, a diverse city in southeast Los Angeles County, has a thriving business community and many immigrant workers.
-Form I-9, Employment Eligibility Verification, is required for every employee hired in the United States.
-Understanding this process helps both employers maintain compliance and employees prove their work authorization.
+Downey, a diverse city of over 113,000 in southeast Los Angeles County, has a thriving business community with over 4,000 registered businesses and serves as a major employment center for the surrounding area.
+Form I-9, Employment Eligibility Verification, is required by federal law for every employee hired in the United States — including U.S. citizens.
+With Immigration and Customs Enforcement (ICE) conducting over 6,000 I-9 audits annually and fines reaching $2,507 per violation, understanding the I-9 process protects both employers from costly penalties and employees from work authorization gaps.

 What is Form I-9?

-Form I-9 is a federal requirement that verifies the identity and employment authorization of individuals hired for employment in the United States.
-Every employer must complete an I-9 for each employee they hire.
+Form I-9 is a federal document required by the Immigration Reform and Control Act of 1986 (IRCA) that verifies the identity and employment authorization of every individual hired for employment in the United States.
+The requirement applies universally — every employer, regardless of size, must complete an I-9 for each employee, including U.S. citizens, permanent residents, and authorized foreign workers.

 Acceptable I-9 Documents

 Documents are divided into three lists.
-Employees must present documents from List A alone, OR one document from List B AND one from List C:
+Employees must present either one document from List A (which establishes both identity and work authorization), OR one document from List B (identity only) AND one document from List C (work authorization only).
+Employers cannot specify which documents an employee must present — the employee chooses.

-Permanent Resident Card (Green Card)State ID card with photoBirth certificate (U.S.)
+Permanent Resident Card (Form I-551/Green Card)School ID card with photoU.S. birth certificate (original or certified copy)

 1. 1